 Hola!
 Nice to meet you.
-My name is Joe and this is my wife, Lulu, on our front porch of our home in Richmond’s historic Victorian neighborhood known as “The Fan,” which got its name because of the way that the streets “fan” out in the area just West of Virginia Commonwealth University (VCU).
+My name is Joe and this is my wife, Lulu, on the front porch of our home in Richmond’s historic Victorian neighborhood known as “The Fan,” which got its name because of the way that the streets “fan” out in the area just West of Virginia Commonwealth University (VCU).

 Within the boundaries of the Fan Area Historic District lies a rich, cohesive collection of historic buildings in a variety of architectural styles including Italianate, Queen Anne, Colonial Revival, Bungalow, American Foursquare, Tudor Revival, and Spanish Colonial.
 The district developed largely between the years of 1890 and 1930, while the City of Richmond expanded economically and expanded westward from its commercial center.